shounic/docs/test.md

 * doomsday: if gray team drops the flag, it stays neutral and a red or blue player can pick it up
 * PD: gray counts for blue but can't cap
 * PD: gray team leader can heal other grays
+* can't push cart in pl or plr
+* mannpower dropped powerups stay team specific for a bit, gray team drops a gray team only pickup